Graham · Far North

 - Can I bring my dog up Beinn Direach?

-- Is there mobile signal on Beinn Direach?
+- What's mobile reception like on Beinn Direach?

 - Poor.
 Fairly remote location in Cowal; limited signal on most networks.